- Did you mean:

 Tony Stewart Chase Watch

-The Chase for the NASCAR Sprint Cup explained
+Assessing the Chase for the NASCAR Sprint Cup bubble

 See the drivers on the bubble of making the 2016 Chase for the NASCAR Sprint Cup .

 RCR announces crew chief change for No. 27

 Welcome, N.C. -- Richard Childress Racing (RCR) has made a change in crew chiefs for its NASCAR Sprint Cup Series and NASCAR XFINITY Series programs, effective immediately.
 Danny Stockman, a two-time champion in the NASCAR XFINITY and Camping World Truck Series, will assume crew chief responsibilities for the No. 27 Menards Chevrolet SS team, with driver Paul Menard .
 Stockman's first race with the team will be at Pocono Raceway on Sunday, July 31.
 During Stockman's seven-year tenure with RCR, he has captured two championships and nine wins between the NASCAR XFINITY and Camping World Truck Series.
 The Yucaipa, California, native joins the No. 27 program already familiar with Menard, having worked with the veteran driver for the past two years in the XFINITY Series.
 Together, they produced a race win at Road America in 2015.
 Menard, who earned a spot in the NASCAR Sprint Cup Series Chase in 2015, is currently 23rd in the championship point standings.
 RCR's current NASCAR XFINITY Series Director, Gil Martin, will serve as interim crew chief for the No. 2 Rheem/Menards program.
 Martin, a 16-year veteran of RCR, is among a select group of crew chiefs that have won races in NASCAR's Sprint Cup , XFINITY and Camping World Truck Series.

 Hendrick on Dale Jr.: 'We want him for a long time'